 There are several reasons why there might be a rattling sound when you shake the nock:

-Firenock's core sensor is a G switch, it is a canister and ball design.
+Firenock core sensor is a G switch, it is a canister and ball design.
 The easiest way to see if what you hear is just the G switch is to remove the battery and the O-ring(s) , reinstall the nock and circuit alone into the projectile.
-If the sound your heard persist, you are actually hearing the switch and the ball system in action.
-When you shake the projectile, the ball of the acceleration switch will rock inside the metal canister; as it is inside a carbon tube which now behave like a amplifier.
+If the sound still persists, you are actually hearing the switch and the ball system in action.
+When you shake the projectile, the ball of the acceleration switch will rock inside the metal canister; as it is inside a carbon tube which now behave like an amplifier.
 There is no way to eliminate that noise, as it is part of the design.
 After 2009: the 0.15mm gap between the circuit and the nock is eliminated and -0.02mm has been added to make sure that there will be no space for the circuit to rattle.
 Before 2009:

 there are 3 main reasons that may cause sound in a Firenock.